When bringing a puppy home, you may find it adorable when it holds and sucks the blanket.

 Consult your veterinarian if you feel your dog has OCD.
 If untreated, these conditions can cause violence or self-injury.

-Sucking on a dog’s blanket can be caused by a variety of reasons.
-However, if you are aware of your dog’s actions, you may quickly correct him.
+Sucking on a dog’s blanket can be caused for various reasons.
+However, if you know your dog’s actions, you may quickly correct him.

 6 Methods to Stop Dogs from Sucking on Blankets?

-You may find your dog’s habit of sucking on a blanket annoying, but it’s not dangerous.
+Your dog’s habit of sucking on a blanket is annoying, but it’s not dangerous.
 This habit may irritate or worry you, but there are ways to stop it.

 Here are some ways to stop this behavior.
 Let’s learn them below: